PyFR/PyFR/doc/src/user_guide.rst

 Solution point sets must be specified for each element type that is used and flux point sets must be specified for each interface type that is used.
-If anti-aliasing is enabled then quadrature point for each element and interface type that is used must also be specified.
-For example, a 3D mesh comprised only of prisms requires a prism element point set and an interface point set for quads and triangles.
+If anti-aliasing is enabled then quadrature point sets for each element and interface type that is used must also be specified.
+For example, a 3D mesh comprised only of prisms requires a solution point set for prism elements and flux point set for quadrilateral and triangular interfaces.

 [solver-interfaces-line{-mg-p\ *order*}]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^